dmbarbour/glas/docs/GlasCLI.md

 ## Values and Programs

 The program argument to `--run` is currently specified by dotted path into the module system, i.e. `ModuleName(.Label)*`, generally assuming ASCII module names and labels.
-This is sufficient for verbs, and should be adequate for most use-cases.
-But, if there is a strong use-case, I might later extend this to support a simple expression language.
+This should be adequate for most use-cases.
+If there is need for something more sophisticated, the parser can always be represented as another verb.

 ## Useful Verbs

 I have a some thoughts for verbs that might be convenient to develop early on.

 * **print** - support for module system values and printing to standard output.
 Deterministic.
-* **arity** - report arity of a named Glas program.
+* **arity** - report arity of any named Glas program.
-* **test** - support for automated testing.
-Relies mostly on 'log' and 'fork' effects.
+* **test** - develop support for automated testing.
-* **repl** - support for a read-eval-print loop using a syntax of choice.
+* **repl** - a read-eval-print loop using some syntax specified on the command line.
 * **type** - infer and report type of an indicated Glas program or value.
+* **bootstrap** - compile the glas executable
 * *language server* - support the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 * *notebook apps* - a graphical, incremental variation on REPLs, via web services.
 Perhaps part of IDE.
+Need a model for this, e.g. for how each statement is a little applications of its own.
 * **ide** - maybe we can make it easy to run a web server that supports a browser based IDE.

 These verbs use `--run` via the Glas module system.
 However, a Glas executable could integrate a few useful built-ins such as `--print`, `--arity`, and `--test` to ensure a minimal capability is always available.